-Jiguang Wang is an Assistant Professor in the Division of Life Science, Department of chemical and biological engineering, Hong Kong University of Science and Technology.
+Jiguang Wang is an Assistant Professor in the Division of Life Science, Department of Chemical and Biological Engineering, the Hong Kong University of Science and Technology.
 He received his Ph.D. in Applied Mathematics from Chinese Academy of Sciences.
 From 2011 to 2015, he worked as a Postdoctoral Research Scientist in Raul Rabadan's lab at Columbia University.
 There, he developed a computational method—TEDG which reconstructs the evolution history of chronic lymphocytic leukemia.
 He also collaborated with Uttiya Basu in the Department of Microbiology and Immunology at Columbia on a project of noncoding transcriptomes.
 In 2015, Dr. Wang was named as an Irving Institute Precision Medicine Fellow and promoted to Associate Research Scientist and Faculty Member of Department of Biomedical Informatics.
 He focused on the study of precision medicine of Glioblastoma under therapy.
+In December 2016, he joined HKUST and established his own lab.
 His current interests are in the research of computational methods in cancers.

 Yiyun Chen is a PhD student in Professor Jiguang Wang's group.
 She obtained her bachelor degree in biochemistry at HKUST, during which she was trained in several labs on cancer and developmental biology.
 She proceeded with her MPhil study in Professor Mingjie Zhang's lab at HKUST.
 Her MPhil thesis is focused on the structure and regulation of several myosin superfamily proteins.
 Her current research focus is the genomic and transcriptomic analysis of cancer and psychiatric disorders.

 Quanhua Mu is a PhD student at the Wang Lab.
-He received his Bachelor's and Master's degree from Nankai University, China, where he worked on proliferation and dissemination of antibiotic resistance genes using high throughput sequencing.
-He has also worked with human gut microbiome data while he was a bioinformatician at QuantiHealth Co.
-Ltd..
-In his PhD studies he will focus on using bioinformatics and data science tools to find novel drivers and potential targets for precision medicine of glioma.
+He received his Bachelor's and Master's degree from Nankai University, China, where he worked on proliferation and dissemination of antibiotic resistance genes using high-throughput sequencing.
+He has also worked with human gut microbiome data while he was a bioinformatician at QuantiHealth Co., Ltd.’ In his PhD studies he will focus on using bioinformatics and data science tools to find novel drivers and potential targets for precision medicine of gliomas.

-Nasir abbasi is a Research assistant in Professor Jiguang Wang's Lab.
+Nasir abbasi is a Research Assistant in Professor Jiguang Wang's Lab.
 He obtained his Master’s degree in Bioinformatics from Uppsala University, Sweden.
-During his Master studies, she worked with Erik Sonnhammer on Adaptive evolution in Birds.
-He has also worked as research assistant in Bioinformatics analysis of bacterial genome analysis in Sweden and then he worked with Francisco Rodriguez on bioinformatics analysis of Bacteroidetes in University Miguel Hernandez, Spain.
-He has been part of number of publication.
-Recently, he joined our lab as research assistant to analyze the bioinformatics data.
+During his Master studies, he worked with Erik Sonnhammer on Adaptive evolution in Birds.
+He has also worked as research assistant in bioinformatics analysis of bacterial genome analysis in Sweden and then he worked with Francisco Rodriguez on bioinformatics analysis of Bacteroidetes in Miguel Hernández University of Elche, Spain.
+In August 2017, he joined the Wang Lab as a research assistant for developing computational pipelines and maintaining webpages.

-Yongchui Wang has Ph.D. in Applied mathematics from China agriculture University, Beijing, China.
-She has strong background in data mining, machine learning and statistics. she has experience of developing computational tools to analyze cancer data.
-She came to our lab for few weeks to help analzing bioinformatics data
+Yongchui Wang obtained her Ph.D. in Applied mathematics from China Agricultural University, Beijing, China.
+She has background in data mining, machine learning and statistics.
+During her visit at the Wang Lab in August 2017, she developed computational models to study cancer drug sensitivity using deep learning algorithms.